To perform clutch control, press down the accelerator and clutch pedals together and find the 'biting point.'

 Slipping the clutch can cause excessive wear to the clutch, however, so use only when necessary.

 Driving with the clutch pedal pressed down is known as coasting.
 Obviously every time you change gear you will 'coast', but you should always try and keep coasting to a minimum, as it reduces the control you have over the car because:

 Allowing the car to travel in neural gear is also coasting.

-You don't have to press the clutch pedal all the way down in order to change gear.
+You don't have to press the clutch pedal fully down to change gear.
 In fact, if you do this, you will cause unnecessary stress and wear on the diaphragm spring in the release mechanism.
-To change gear, you only have to clear the drive to free the gearbox, which is achieved as soon as you have passed the 'biting point'.
+To change gear, you only have to clear the drive to free the gearbox, which is achieved as soon as you have passed the 'biting point.'